Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Introduction

 Here we study the convergence of discrete absolute minimizers.
 Specifically, let $(\mbu_h)$ be a sequence of absolute minimizers for the discretized energy functional $\Psi_h$, namely

 Equation (\ref{eq:abs_minimizer1}) indicates that, for a fixed $h$, $\mbu_h$ is an absolute minimizer of $\Psi_h$.
 Therefore, as $h \rightarrow 0$, it is natural to ask whether $\mbu_h \rightarrow \mbu$ in $H^1(\Omega)^2$, where $\mbu$ is an absolute minimizer of the continuous problem (\ref{equ:total_potential}).
 Note that $\mbu_h \in H^1(\Omega)^2$ and $\mbu \in H^2(\Omega)^2$.
 To answer this question we assume first that the penalty function $\Phi$ has polynomial growth.
 Then the convergence result is given in Theorem~\ref{Thm:min_convergence}, where we have employed the theory of $\Gamma-$convergence and discrete compactness results.
 The analysis is rather involved due to the lack of regularity of the approximate spaces.
 A $\Gamma$-convergence result for discrete surface functionals involving high gradients using conforming finite element spaces can be found in \cite{bartels2017bilayer}.
 Assuming that the penalty term $\Phi$ has exponential growth, extra embedding results are needed to show that $\Psi_h$ $\Gamma-$converges to $\Psi$.
 For this purpose, it is crucial to use an adaptation of Trudinger's embedding theorem for Orlicz spaces \cite{trudinger1967imbeddings}, to the piecewise polynomial spaces admitting discontinuities in the gradients, Theorem~\ref{Orlicz_dg}.
 The analysis in this case is carried out in Section 7.
-We remark that the case where $\Phi(\nabla \mbu) \rightarrow \infty$ as $\det(\bm{1} + \nabla \mbu)\to 0$ is currently beyond our reach.
+It is to be noted that in our approach we are interested in the limit $h \to 0$ for any fixed $\varepsilon.$ The tools to address the very interesting case $\varepsilon \to 0$ for rather general non rank-one convex functionals as $W$ considered herein, are currently not available.
+In addition, we remark that the case where $\Phi(\nabla \mbu) \rightarrow \infty$ as $\det(\bm{1} + \nabla \mbu)\to 0$ is currently beyond our reach.